 New Use for Old Backyard Game Pieces

-If you do these simple autumn chores now, you’ll save work in the spring and help your garden survive winter.
+If you do these simple autumn chores this September, you’ll save work next spring and help your garden survive winter.

 Control Your Climbing Plants with Zip Ties

 Getting my vines to run up just how I want can be tricky.
 To direct the vines, I fasten zip-ties around the stalks, strapping them to anything stable.
 Don’t strap the vines too tightly.
 They need to be able to move and grow. —Craig Sullivan

 Make sure you never plant these flowers in your garden.